Neural Encoding Detection is Not All You Need for Synthetic Speech Detection

 The results were obtained by using the off-the-shelf weights provided by the authors of the respective detection models.

-The sampling frequency at which each neural encoder operates was noted whenever different than 16 kHz.
+The sampling frequency at which each neural encoder operates was noted whenever different from 16 kHz.

 Baseline XLSR-AASIST XLSR-SLS XLSR-MAMBA